 Express Buses are what they sound like – express.
 They stop less and go to fewer locations often linking Seoul to popular weekend destinations.
 It’s important to remember that Express buses have their own terminals separate from intercity/metro buses!

-When asking for a bus ticket simply state your destination (ex.
-“Incheon”) and add the Korean word “Ju-sayeo.”
+When asking for a bus ticket simply state your destination (e.g. “Incheon”) and add the Korean word “Ju-sayeo.”
 So if you want to go to Incheon ask a cashier “Incheon Ju-sayeo.”
-“Ju-sayeo” generally translates to “Please give me” It’s a polite way of asking for anything, be it bus tickets, kimbap, or beer.
+“Ju-sayeo” generally translates to “Please give me”.
+It’s a polite way of asking for anything, be it bus tickets, kimbap, or beer.

 Several major cities have subway systems.
-Few are as complicated as Seoul (check out Michael’s Seoul local tips for an idea of what to do), however maps and English directions are available everywhere.
+Few are as complicated as Seoul (check out Michael’s Seoul local tips for an idea of what to do there), however maps and English directions are available everywhere.
 Subways are clean, efficient, but can be crowded during rush hour.

 Train travel in Korea is limited in destinations when compared to bus travel.
 However, the speed and lack of traffic makes it well worth the extra money when going long distances.
 Korea has both slow and high-speed (KTX) trains.
-The KTX trains are more modern and can travel upwards of 290 kilometers per hour!
-The high speeds easily shave two hours time traveling great distances, like from Seoul to Busan.
+The KTX trains are more modern and can travel upwards of 290 kilometres per hour!
+That’s not quite as quick as the fastest trains in Japan or China but Korea is not so big and the high speeds can easily shave two hours off travel times when going from Seoul to Busan for example.

 Lastly, you can book train tickets in person the same as at the bus station.
 Simply tell the cashier where you are going and they’ll inform you which trains are available.

 Taxis in Korea